gvwilson/sensibleadventures/cloudherd/new.md

 Noxy shrugged.
-She had realized early in their training that mind-talking was a lot easier for her than it was for Sensy or Rash, or even for some of the olders who were already riding.
+She had realized early in their training that mind-talking was a lot easier for her than it was for Sensy or Rash, or even for some of the olders who had been riding clouds for years.
 She had stopped talking about it after a few muttered accusations of showing off.
 The only person she shared her progress with now was Granna Fee, and even she didn't---

 *Twinge.* She winced and put her hand on the back of her head.
 There it was again, that feeling of, of---of something, but what?